-Cancer Research UK launches trial of new lymphoma treatmentJanuary 29th, 2014 in Cancer /
+Cancer Research UK launches trial of new lymphoma treatmentJanuary 29, 2014 in Medicine & Health / Cancer

 Cancer Research UK's Drug Development Office (DDO) has launched a new clinical trial to treat lymphoma patients using the body's own immune system to attack cancerous B-cells growing out of control.

 B-cells are specialised immune cells that work as the factories of the immune system, pumping out antibodies into the blood stream.
 These antibodies then act as seeker missiles, homing in on targets recognised as harmful to the body and directing immune cells to attack them.